 Why prescriptive analytics and decision optimization are crucial

-Prescriptive analytics help businesses identify the best course of action so they achieve organizational goals.
-While figuring out what you should do is a crucial aspect of any business, the value of prescriptive analytics is often missed.
+Prescriptive analytics help businesses identify the best course of action, so they achieve organizational goals like cost reduction, customer satisfaction, profitability etc. While figuring out what you should do is a crucial aspect of any business, the value of prescriptive analytics is often missed.
 There is still an inclination to “go with the gut” when looking at an array of possible scenarios.

 Read on to understand what prescriptive analytics is, how it relates to predictive analytics, and why they are critical to businesses today.